Nunca Es Suficiente: Los Ángeles Azules version

 A cumbia version of the song was released on April 20, 2018, by Mexican group Los Ángeles Azules, as a single for their 2018 album Esto Sí Es Cumbia.
 Lafourcade appears as a featured artist in the song.
 It was produced by Camilo Lara, with arrangements by Jorge Mejía-Avante and mixing by Abelardo Rivera.

 The version achieved great commercial success.
 In Mexico, the song appeared on the Mexico Airplay chart, peaking at number seven.
 On August 28, 2020, it was certified diamond and platinum in the country.
 In the United States, the song entered various charts.
 It peaked at number seven on the Hot Latin Songs chart, being Lafourcade's highest appearance there.
 At the Regional Mexican Songs, the song reached number one, being Lafourcade's first and only number one in the chart, while it marked the first number-one song in the chart for Los Ángeles Azules since 1999's "El Liston de Tu Pelo".
 Lastly, it peaked at number nine at the Bubbling Under Hot 100, being the first and only appearance to date for both artists in the list.

 At the Latin American Music Awards of 2019, the collaboration was nominated for Favorite Regional Mexican Song while at the 2020 Billboard Latin Music Awards, it won Regional Mexican Song of the Year.
 Billboard included the song in their list "50 Essential Latin Songs of the Decade", published in 2019, calling it "the collaboration you never knew you needed".

 A live video of the song was uploaded to YouTube on April 18, 2018.
 Recorded at Progreso, Yucatán and directed by Diego Álvarez, the video surpassed a billion views in 2020, making Los Ángeles Azules the first Mexican group to achieve that.
-As of 2023, the video holds over 2 billion views in the platform.
+As of May 2026, the video has received over 2.3 billion views on YouTube.